Subscribe Now: 1 Full Year for Only $14.95!

 Disney's Wilderness Lodge Villas Overview

-Parts of Wilderness Lodge & Villas will be a construction zone from late 2015 through 2016, as Disney adds new time-share units to the shores of Bay Lake and the Wilderness Lodge building.
+Parts of Wilderness Lodge & Villas will be a construction zone well into 2017 as Disney adds new time-share units to the shores of Bay Lake and the Wilderness Lodge building.
 Water-view (northeast-facing) rooms at the villas and northwest-facing woods-view rooms at the lodge may be subject to construction noise and views.
 We hear that some upper-floor hotel rooms in the lodge will also be converted to time-share lodging.
 If so, expect construction to affect more rooms on the northwest side of the lodge.
 Your best bet to avoid the mess is to request a courtyard view in the main building or a southwest-facing view in the villas, or choose another hotel.

 Wilderness Lodge resort is inspired by national-park lodges of the early 20th century.
 The Wilderness Lodge & Villas ranks with Animal Kingdom Lodge as one of the most impressively themed and meticulously detailed Disney resorts.
 Situated on the shore of Bay Lake, the lodge consists of an eight-story central building augmented by two seven-story guest wings and a wing of studio and one- and two- bedroom condominiums.
 The hotel features exposed timber columns, log cabin– style facades, and dormer windows.
 The grounds are landscaped with evergreen pines and pampas grass.
 The lobby in the main building boasts an 82-foot-tall stone fireplace and two 55-foot Pacific Northwest totem poles.
 Timber pillars, giant tepee chandeliers, and stone-, wood-, and marble-inlaid floors accentuate the lobby’s rustic luxury.
 Although the resort isn’t on vast acreage, it does have a beach and a delightful pool modeled on a mountain stream.